andrewstiefel/andrewstiefel.com/_posts/2022-08-28-netlify-functions-email-subscription.md

 Make sure you specific input name (“email”) and make sure it matches the information you parse from the event value using `JSON.parse`.

-If you used the 'submission-created' trigger for your function like I did, you'll need to change the '<form>' field slightly by adding 'data-netlify="true"' to tell Netlify to process this form:
+If you used the `submission-created` trigger for your function like I did, you'll need to change the `<form>` field slightly by adding `data-netlify="true"` to tell Netlify to process this form:

 '''html
 <form name="newsletter" method="POST" data-netlify="true">